Get new content delivered directly to your inbox.

 Except… there was the black rider.

 Relaxing her fist, Meghan sighed and took a sip from her water-skin.
-With one last glance at her surroundings, she urged her horse forward again, trotting the rest of the way to the little hut which would serve as her shelter for the night.
+With one last glance at her surroundings, she urged the horse forward again, trotting the rest of the way to the little hut which would serve as her shelter for the night.

 II